jaysonkunkel/csc207-mp03/README.md

 Resources:
     Class 09 lab:
-        This mini project is an extension of the Subtype Polymorphism lab, written by SamR and completed by myself and Livia in class.
+        This mini project is an extension of the Subtype Polymorphism lab, written by SamR and completed by myself and Livia Stein Freitas in class.
-    Class 02 lab: reverse string function
+    Class 02 lab:
+        HorizontallyFlipped.reverseRow(String row) is an adaptation of the rev(int[] arr) method myself and Audrey Trinh wrote in the Class 2 lab.
     Unit testing notes
     Subtype polymorphism notes
+    SamR:
+        SamR figured out why the classpath configuration was readonly.